Training Diffusion Policies via Prior-Mapping Co-Evolution: Why Generative Policies Are Hard to Update with Standard Policy Gradients

-So even one likelihood evaluation requires (i) solving the ODE for $x_{0:1}$ and (ii) estimating the trace integral, usually via Hutchinson probes and Jacobian--vector products.
-Differentiating $\log\pi_\theta$ adds a backward ODE solve.
-In pure FM, no likelihood is defined at all, so Route I is inapplicable.
+A single likelihood evaluation requires (i) solving the ODE for $x_{0:1}$ and (ii) estimating the trace integral, typically via Hutchinson estimators.
+Differentiating $\log\pi_\theta$ further requires a backward ODE solve (adjoint method).
+In standard FM training (which avoids likelihoods), this quantity is not even optimized, making Route I inapplicable.